StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    :widths: auto
    :align: left

+   0, "None", "Absence of a house along the Road Element."
+   1, "Even", "The house numbers appear as even numbers in a sequentially sorted order (ascending or descending) when moving from one end of the Road Element to the other.
+Numeric completeness of the series is not a requirement.
+An even house number series that has missing numbers but is sequentially sorted is considered Even.
+An example is the series (2, 4, 8, 18, 22)."
+   2, "Odd", "The house numbers appear as odd numbers in a sequentially sorted order (ascending or descending) when moving from one end of the Road Element to the other.
+Numeric completeness of the series is not a requirement.
+An odd house number series that has missing numbers but is sequentially sorted is considered Odd.
+An example is the series (35, 39, 43, 69, 71, 73, 85)."
+   3, "Mixed", "The house numbers are odd and even on the same side of a Road Element in a sequentially sorted order (ascending or descending) when moving from one end of the Road Element to the other.
+Numeric completeness of the series is not a requirement.
+An odd and even house number series that has missing numbers but is sequentially sorted is considered Mixed.
+Examples are the series (5, 6, 7, 9, 10, 13) and (24, 27, 30, 33, 34, 36)."
+   4, "Irregular", "The house numbers do not occur in any sorted order."

 Reference System Indicator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 An indication of whether the physical address of all or a portion of a Road Element is based on a particular addressing